-If the examiner determines that there are no reasons to reject the application, or if such reasons are defeated, he or she will issue a registration decision.
-In practice, it takes an average of six to eight months from filing an application to a registration decision, if the JPO finds no reason to reject the application.
+If the examiner determines that there are no reasons to reject the application, or if such reasons are defeated, he or she will issue a decision of grant.
+In practice, it takes an average of 10 to 14 months from filing an application to a registration decision, if the JPO finds no reason to reject the application.